Dental Implants in The Villages, FL

-- Dental implants immediately boost oral hygiene by allowing for easier access between teeth.
+- They immediately boost oral hygiene by allowing for easier access between teeth.

-- Dental implants maintain the jawbone’s shape and density.
+- They maintain the jawbone’s shape and density.

-- Dental implants support the facial skeleton and the soft tissues such as gums, cheeks, and lips.
+- Theysupport the facial skeleton and the soft tissues such as gums, cheeks, and lips.

-- Dental implants eliminate difficulty during eating because they stay in place without sliding or causing pain.
+- They eliminate difficulty during eating because they stay in place without sliding or causing pain.

 - Dental implants are much more comfortable than removable dentures or other types of dental prosthetics because they become a permanent part of the mouth.